NaidaFatic/cen308-app/README.md

 # Pharmacy

-This is a project for the CEN308 SE course.
+This is a project for the CEN 308 SE course.

 This web site can sell, buy, post, pick medicine.
 Online version of the pharmacy.